jokester/jokester.github.io/posts/2014/2014-04-17-detecting-os-type-posix.markdown

 ---
-title: "TIL: Detecting OS type in *nix"
+title: Detecting common posix OSs
 publishAt: 2014-04-17
-slug: memo-detect-os-and-arch-in-unix
 ---

 My first thought was to use the environment variables in shell.